TrebledJ/trebledj.github.io/archive/template.md

 # layout to use from _layout folder
 layout: post
 title:  "title of post"
-summary: "short summary of post"
+description: "short summary of post"
 author: trebledj
 date: '2021-02-28 1:35:23 +0530' # not really needed
 tags: list of tags